What is domestic violence?

 - Leaving your partner can be a dangerous time, plan for safety carefully and always remember...You don't deserve to be hit or threatened!

 Although every domestic violence situation is different, domestic violence survivors and those currently in an abusive relationship may find it helpful to talk about their feelings with others who are going through similar experiences.
 Our confidential group meets weekly and addresses a variety of issues related to domestic violence in a caring and nurturing environment.
 There is also a children's support group that meets concurrently with the women's group.
 Please call the Domestic Violence Program at 703-746-4911 if you are interested in attending the support group.
-The location of both groups are confidential.
+The location of both groups is confidential.

 Who?
 Women who are residents of the City of Alexandria